eaqx/eaqx.github.io/docs/configuration/inbound/vless.md

 The user level that the connection will use to determine the corresponding.

-The value of `level` corresponds to the value of policy.level .The default value is 0.
+The value of `level` corresponds to the value of policy.level.The default value is 0.

 ### email